 Smoking and Alcohol

-Smoking is the most prevalent cause of oral cancer, along with heavy alcohol use.
+Smoking is the most prevalent cause of oral cancer, causing around 59% of mouth cancer cases in Australia.
+In addition to this, around 31% are caused by excess alcohol consumption.
 Heavy alcohol use is when more than 4 standard drinks are consumed on a single occasion.
-According to Oral Cancer Facts by the Australian Dental Association, the risk of developing oral cancer is 15 times greater when you both smoke and drink as they act together to increase the risk.
 The dehydrating effect of alcohol on the cell walls in your mouth helps the tobacco carcinogens to permeate the mouth tissues.
-In addition the nutritional deficiencies associated with heavy drinking can lower the body’s natural ability to use antioxidants to prevent the formation of cancers.
+In addition, the nutritional deficiencies associated with heavy drinking can lower the body’s natural ability to use antioxidants to prevent the formation of cancers.

 Sun exposure to any part of your body including lips for an extended period of time can increase your risk of skin cancer.
-It is important when applying sun screen to your face not to forget your lips.
-Use SPF lip balm and SPF sun screen to protect against sun exposure and risk of skin cancer which has a high risk of spreading.
+It is important when applying sunscreen to your face not to forget your lips.
+Use SPF lip balm and SPF sunscreen to protect against sun exposure and the risk of skin cancer which has a high risk of spreading.